raspberrypilearning/dojo-mentoring/en/quiz1/question_2.md

 - (x) Sure, we can look for some content that builds on this.
 Is there anything you really want to try to do?

   --- feedback ---
 When appropriate, encourage Ninjas to stretch themselves by giving them a new target to reach for.
-Asking for their suggestions also makes sure that it continues to be relavant to their interests.
+Asking for their suggestions also makes sure that it continues to be relevant to their interests.

   --- /feedback ---

 - ( ) No, perhaps you should perfect this first.

   --- feedback ---
-When a young person expresses their interest in something harder, it is good to listen and accomodate their learning journey.
+When a young person expresses their interest in something harder, it is good to listen and accommodate their learning journey.

   --- /feedback ---